dandxy89/lp_parser_rs/README.md

 A robust Rust library for parsing, modifying, and writing Linear Programming (LP) files.
 Built on the [LALRPOP](https://github.com/lalrpop/lalrpop) parser generator, this crate provides comprehensive support for the LP file format with the ability to parse, programmatically modify, and regenerate LP files according to major industry specifications.

+The Grammar is defined with the [lp.lalrpop](/rust/src/lp.lalrpop) file - should you be curious...

 ### Supported Specifications

 - [IBM CPLEX v22.1.1](https://www.ibm.com/docs/en/icos/22.1.1?topic=cplex-lp-file-format-algebraic-representation)